The History of the Compilation of the Quran

 For, no true understanding of God has they when they say, "Never has God revealed anything unto man."
 Say: "Who has bestowed from on high the divine writ which Moses brought unto men as a light and guidance, [and] which you treat as [mere] leaves of paper, making a show of them the while you conceal [so] much - although you have been taught [by it] what neither you nor your forefathers had ever known?"
 Say: "God [has revealed that divine writ]!" - and then leave them to play at their vain talk.
 (6:91)

 The paper was in use at the time of the Revelation, and Allah used the word to emphasize the importance of writings.

-Thus it is evident that at the time of the Prophet, many Muslims knew how to read and write.
+Thus, it is evident that many Muslims knew how to read and write at the time of the Prophet.
 The writing material was readily available, and the community of believers under the leadership of the Prophet was aware of preserving the divine revelations in writing.
-The Prophet would instantly ask the available scribers to write down the Revelation and would also teach the believers to memorize the portion.
+Therefore, the Prophet would instantly ask the available scribers to write down the Revelation and teach the believers to memorize the portion.

 Motivation to learn the Quran